The two key markers all higher degree by research candidates need to be aware of are progress reporting and the confirmation process.

 - you have returned from a Leave of Absence taken in Semester 2

-- you are enrolled as an off-campus HDR candidate and in receipt of a UON research scholarship
+- you are enrolled as an off-campus HDR candidate and in receipt of a University scholarship

 - This is the first report round since you commenced your program.
 All candidates are required to complete a progress report within six months of commencing their program.

-If concerns are raised about your progress it is likely that an intervention strategy will be implemented.
+If concerns are raised about your progress it is likely that a Faculty progress support plan or an intervention strategy will be implemented.
 This may also be prompted by an unsuccessful confirmation outcome or offer conditions not being met.
-Please read the information related to intervention strategies.
+A progress support plan is Please read the information related to intervention strategies.

 The confirmation process is a significant early milestone in your research degree.
 The purpose of the confirmation process is to support candidates in the early stages of their candidature.
 The process will allow candidates to receive objective confirmation that their research direction is sound, the methodologies appropriate and the standard of writing satisfactory.
 Any difficulties that might impede successful completion can be identified and remedied.
 It takes place within twelve months of commencement on a full-time basis (or part-time equivalent).

 To be confirmed, you will satisfy the following requirements: